 Cobblestones and granite pavement have been laid in the pedestrian zone.
 The Charminar is also being given a makeover under the Ministry of Drinking Water and Sanitation's Swachh Bharat (Clean India) Mission initiative.
 It has been named as one of the Swachh (Clean) Iconic Places in India and adopted by the National Thermal Power Corporation, which will carry out beautification works.
 This includes providing decorative lighting, battery-operated vehicles for visitors, toilets, ATMs, and other facilities in the vicinity.

 It's worth going into the Charminar for the view.
 If you buy a ticket, you'll be allowed to climb up one level through the spiral staircase in one of the minaret towers.
-The cost is 15 rupees for Indians and 200 rupees for foreigners.
+The ticket price increased in August 2018.
+The cost is now 25 rupees for Indians and 300 rupees for foreigners.
 Do note that, for security reasons, you won't be allowed to carry any bags.
 For a fee, they can be left at a storage counter outside the Charminar.
 There have also been reports of guards not allowing single women to enter the Charminar because of supposed safety concerns.
 No formal rule exists about this though.
 Photography is permitted but you'll need to pay a 25 rupee camera charge.

 Consider visiting the Charminar on a guided tour, such as this recommended Charminar Precinct Walk offered by Hyderabad Magic, if you're likely to feel overwhelmed or want a more immersive experience.

 What to See